pluralsight-cloud/Amazon-EKS-Quickstart/module_3/lesson_6.md

-# Demo Viewing the EKS VPC
+# Demo: Creating a Custom EKS Cluster

 This lesson script deploy a customized VPC and EKS Cluster using a custom manifest file.